NCICCGPO/scATAC-Manuscript/figure2/README.md

 The code "create_cancerspecific_peaks.R" contains the R code for calling peaks in only cancer cells per cancer types

 The code "TCGA Footprint comparison & plotting.ipynb" contains the code for plotting the footprints of the cleaned motif instances in individual BRCA samples as illustrated in Figure 2E.

+The file "negative_sampling_model_training_250_1364_fig2.tsv" is available as part of the publication page for selecting negative training regions for seq2atac model training.